rafael-santiago/rafael-santiago/README.md

 Personally I find that on CompSci the equivalent of a theorem is a wise and problem solver code being well-executed within a CPU.

-So, much pleasure, I am a practical guy, even having some theoretic instruction.
+So, nice to meet you, I am a practical guy, even having some theoretic instruction.

 My main areas of interest on programming are crypto, network, kernel hacking (Unix and Windows), information security as whole
 (:smiling_imp: and :angel: stuff, but I only do the bad into well-controlled environments for learning, practice issues),